 Put the beef back into the pan.
 Pour in the stock and brown ale, then add the tomato purée and balsamic vinegar.
 If necessary, add a little more stock or hot water to ensure the meat is covered in liquid (this will prevent the beef from drying out).
-Bring to the boil then cover and simmer the stew for 1–1½ hours until the beef is almost tender and the sauce has thickened.
+Bring to the boil, then cover and simmer the stew for 1–1½ hours until the beef is almost tender and the sauce has thickened.
 Set aside to cool, overnight if possible.

-To make the pie, preheat the oven to 200C/400F/Gas 6.
+To make the pie, preheat the oven to 200C/Fan 180C/Gas 6.
 Flour the work surface, then roll out the pastry to the thickness of two £1 coins and wide enough to cover a family-size pie dish with some excess.
 Brush the edge of the pie dish with a little water or beaten egg.